SteeltoeOSS/Documentation/docs/welcome/common-steps.md

 2016-06-01T09:14:21.41-0600 [CELL/0]     OUT Container became healthy
 ```

-On Windows cells, you should see something slightly different but with the same information.
+On Windows cells, you should see something slightly different output with the same information.

 ### Reading Configuration Values